sjimnar/sjimnar.github.io/docs/aws.impact.s3-ransomware-batch-deletion-blog.md

 ## Introduction

-This blog post details the S3 ransomware batch deletion attack, a technique used to simulate ransomware activity in AWS S3 buckets.
-We'll explore how this attack works and discuss mitigation strategies to protect your data.
+As an AWS security consultant, I've observed the devastating effects of ransomware on AWS S3 buckets.
+A particularly effective technique employed by attackers involves leveraging the S3 `DeleteObjects` API for batch deletion.
+In this post, I'll share my insights on how this attack unfolds and, more importantly, what measures you can implement to safeguard your data.

 ## The Attack

-The S3 ransomware batch deletion attack simulates a ransomware scenario targeting an S3 bucket.
-It involves emptying an S3 bucket through batch deletion and then uploading a ransom note.
-This attack leverages the `DeleteObjects` API to remove multiple objects at once, making it efficient for large-scale deletion.
+The S3 ransomware attack targets an S3 bucket by emptying it through batch deletion and then uploading a ransom note.
+This attack leverages the `DeleteObjects` API to remove multiple objects and their versions at once, making it a highly efficient way to cause significant data loss.

 ### Detailed Steps